 - The bundle ID of the app matches the App ID.

 - The app’s signature equals the distribution certificate.

 - The device ID is included in the provisioning profile.

 It enables the distribution of apps through the Apple Developer Program or Apple Developer Enterprise Program.
-And, this option is also ideal for distributing internal apps to a limited number of devices.
+And this option is also ideal for distributing internal apps to a limited number of devices.
 (Note that the apps can be distributed to only those devices registered with the program, but the maximum number is limited to 100 devices per membership year).
-Also, apps that are not be deployed on the App Store and distribution with no greater than 100 employees benefit from this method.
-The Ad Hoc distribution is possible through iTunes or a web server.
+Also, apps not deployed on the App Store and distribution with no more than 100 employees benefit from this method.
+Ad hoc distribution is possible through iTunes or a web server.

 It is the optimal distribution method if the organization has the Apple Developer Enterprise Program membership and the app is ready to be distributed to the users in an enterprise.
-And the significant advantage of this distribution method, the apps can be deployed without needing the App Review approval.
+And the significant advantage of this distribution method is that you can deploy the apps without App Review approval.
 An organization does not have to submit the app to Apple for review.
 Also, the proprietary apps distributed internally using the Apple Developer Enterprise Program do not limit the number of devices where the app is distributed.
 The Enterprise distribution of in-house apps can be performed via iTunes (locally), UEM, web server or emails.